 Although it did appear to reduce her specific type of cancer, the girl died from other complications unrelated to its use.

 Some cancers may respond better to cannabinoids than others.
-For example, a review in the
+For example, a

 THC is a psychoactive substance, and some people are more sensitive to it than others.